aarony2431/ImageProcessing/README.md

 ## Usage

 Batch image processing can be performed by importing the `processimage` module and applying it to some image processing function.
-This function may be a supplied function or a custom function.
+This function may be a supplied function or a user-defined function.
+Use the `**kwargs` argument to pass values to any supplied or user-defined function.
 ```
 from ImageProcessing.src import processimage, processimage_loop, processimage_pool
 from ImageProcessing.src.RNAscope import thresholdchannel